Kiran7007/Interview-Preparation/docs/kotlin.md

 object Logger
 ```

-`companion object` belongs to a class:
+- A `companion object` belongs to a class:

 ```kotlin
 class User {